Harry Potter belongs to J.K. Rowling, not me.

 Harry introduced them.
 "Adam Granger, meet Petunia Dursley."
 They shook hands, and then Petunia showed him where the phone was.

 While Dr. Granger made his phone calls, Harry updated his aunt on what was going on, mainly so that she wouldn't trust the headmaster if he somehow found her.
-"I NEVER liked that old man!" she declared, "But I never thought he'd do that!"
+"I NEVER liked that old man!" she declared, "But I didn't think he'd do that!"
 She then looked a bit nervous.
 "Are you sure that we're safe here?"

 "Yeah.
 No one knows about this place.
 But if it makes you feel better, Hermione turns 17 next Thursday.
 I'm sure I can talk her into warding this house after that.
-I'm sure she knows some clever spells to protect you.
+I'll bet she knows some clever spells to protect you.
 I'll have her make you some emergency portkeys, too.
 I'm sure she knows how to do that.
 She's really brilliant."

 He smiled at the older man.
 "How could I not?
 I guess you're done with the phone?"

 "Yes.
 We've sold our practice to a competitor who made an offer a few months ago.
 We can start up a new one if we want to when the crisis is over, or we could get along without working.
 We wouldn't be rich, but with the house paid for and our daughter raised, we won't need that much money to live comfortably on."

 "Okay, then I guess I'll see you later, Aunt Petunia."

 He then called Dobby back, who brought them to Grimmauld Place.